 - Principal Investigator, Collaborative Research: Developing the Next Generation of Middle School Science Materials -- Investigating and Questioning Our World through Science and Technology, National Science Foundation (Northwestern University), 2004-2008

-- Muskin, J., Wattnem, J., & Hug, B. (2010).
+- Muskin, J., Wattnem, J., Hug, B. (2010).
 Linking science, technology, and society by examining the impact of nanotechnology on a local community.
-In R.Yager (Ed.), Exemplary science for resolving societal challenges (pp. 83-92).
-Arlington, VA: NSTA Press.
+Exemplary science for resolving societal challenges.
+NSTA Press: Arlington, VA.

 - Schwarz, C., Reiser, B., Davis, B., Andres, A., Fortus, D., Davis, E., Kenyon, L., Hug, B., Krajcik, J. (2009).
 Developing a learning progression of scientific modeling: Making scientific modeling accessible and meaningful for learners.
 Journal of Research in Science Teaching, 46, 632–654.

 - Hug, B. (2008).
 Re-examining the practice of dissection: What does it teach?
 Journal of Curriculum Studies, 40(1), 91-105.

 - Muskin, J., Wattnem, J., Ragusa, M., Hug, B. (2008).
 Real Science or Marketing Hype?
 Science Teacher, 74(4), 57-61.

 - Hug, B., McNeill, K. (2008).
 First and second hand experiences in science: Does data type influence classroom conversations?
 International Journal of Science Education, 30(13), 1725-1751.